 Want more positive online reviews for your business?
-The recent webinar hosted by WSI’s Carlos Guzman covered online reputation management and, ICYMI, you can view it here.
+The recent webinar hosted by WSI’s Carlos Guzman covered online reputation management and, ICYMI, you can watch the recording here.

 WSI Digital Marketing Consultant, speaker, and author, Carlos Guzman held CEO positions in technology companies for nearly 20 years before joining WSI in 2004.